 What will you use your motorhome for?

-This is something that you will be thinking about when you start to look at layouts of the different vans.
+This is something that you will start to be thinking about when you start to look at layouts of the different vans.

-The reason that I have asked this question is because although it might not help you which type of vehicle you want – it will most likely help you to narrow down what will work for you.
+The reason that I have asked this question is because although it might not help you which type of vehicle you want – it will most likely help you to narrow down what type of vehicle won’t work for you.
+Fulltime living for a family of 4 is highly unlikely to want a microvan or a T4/T5.

-It focuses on how much time you will be spending in the vehicle.
+It focuses on how much time you will be spending in the vehicle as well as how many people.

 What are the essentials that your motorhome must have?